Density of group languages in shift spaces: Symbolic dynamics

+for every pair $U,V$ of Borel sets~\cite[p.~56, exercise 4(a)]{Petersen1983}.
+If instead of converging on average (i.e. in Ces\`{a}ro's sense) the sequence $(\mu(U\cap S^{-n}V))_{n\in\N}$ converges directly to $\mu(U)\mu(V)$ for all pairs of Borel sets $U,V$, then the measure is said to be \emph{mixing}.

 The shift $X$ is said to be \emph{uniquely ergodic} if there is a unique invariant probability measure on $X$, in which case this unique measure is necessarily ergodic.
+An important class of uniquely ergodic shifts is given by \emph{primitive substitution shifts}, whose definition may be recalled in \cite[Section~1.4]{DurandPerrin2021} for instance.
 By a theorem of Michel, every primitive substitution shift is uniquely ergodic~\cite{Michel1974}.
 Other important sufficient conditions for unique ergodicity of shift spaces are due to Boshernitzan~\cite{Boshernitzan1984,Boshernitzan1992}.
-More details on such results may be found in \cite{Queffelec2010,DurandPerrin2021}.
+More details on such results may be found in~\cite{Queffelec2010,DurandPerrin2021}.